prajwalahetti/prajwalahetti/README.md

 - 👋 Hi, I’m @prajwalahetti
-- 👀 I’m interested in web dev,cybersecurity snf photoshop
+- 👀 I’m interested in web dev,cybersecurity and photoshop
 - 🌱 I’m currently learning backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me